gaozhengxin/SBT-contracts/docs/How_to_claim_IDNFT.md

 [Example](https://bscscan.com/tx/0xa4e2b5c8d541dd196b46984c805dc7cb03064211b212ad14598f0a64b1a87001)

 #### Advanced
 If user transfers his IDNFT to a new wallet, the IDNFT will lose the DID info.
 Front end program can check the status with `verifyAccount(idnft)` in the controller contract.
-The new owner can `connect` to a new DID of different types in the controller contract.
+The new owner can connect to a new DID of different types by `updateAccountInfo` in the controller contract.
-It is also allowed to `disconnect` and `updateAccountInfo`.